mjhmilla/Millard2023VexatMuscle/README.md

 # Quick start guide:

 Execute 'main_OuterLoop.m' from Matlab to run everything.
 Roughly 6 hours (Intel i7-3630QM @ 2.40 GHz, Ubuntu 22 8 GB ram, SSD harddrive) is needed to run all of the experiments.
-The experiments require on the order of a thousand simulations, some of which are numerically stiff.
+The experiments require roughly 500 simulations, some of which are numerically stiff.
 At the end if this round of simulation, you can find all of the figures that appear in Millard et al., and many more besides, in the folders

 output/
   HerzogLeonard2002